nabla/vite-plugin-eslint/README.md

 - Type: `string`

 If provided, the value is passed to `eslint.loadFormatter`.
 Default to a custom format with one line per warning/error.
 Use `stylish` to get a CRA like output.
+Async formatters are supported in `1.5.0`.